TestFlowLabs/pest-plugin-bridge/docs/reference/troubleshooting.md

 ```

 ::: tip Comprehensive Database Guide
-For detailed explanation of database traits, transaction isolation, and recommended configurations, see [Connection Architecture: Database Configuration](/guide/connection#database-configuration).
+For detailed explanation of database traits, transaction isolation, and recommended configurations, see [How It Works: Database Configuration](/learn/how-it-works#database-configuration).
 :::

 ## Form & Input Issues